PPFilip/btc-investing/README.md

+# Obsolete
+This repository is obsolete - refer to [btc-Revisited](https://github.com/PPFilip/btc-Revisited) for updates

 # Crypto financial analysis scripts and notebooks
 This project contains a collection of Python scripts and Jupyter notebooks dealing with different aspects of investing into cryptocurrencies.
 Outputs will be published on https://shitcoin.ninja